torch/nn/doc/convolution.md

 Applies a 2D depth-wise convolution over an input image composed of several input planes.
 The `input` tensor in `forward(input)` is expected to be a 3D tensor (`nInputPlane x height x width`).

 It is similar to `SpatialConvolution`, but here a spatial convolution is performed independently over each channel of an input.
-The most noticiable difference is the output dimension of `SpatialConvolution` is `nOutputPlane x oheight x owidth`, while for `SpatialDepthWiseConvolution` it is  `(nOutputPlane x nInputPlane) x oheight x owidth`.
+The most noticeable difference is the output dimension of `SpatialConvolution` is `nOutputPlane x oheight x owidth`, while for `SpatialDepthWiseConvolution` it is  `(nOutputPlane x nInputPlane) x oheight x owidth`.

 The parameters are the following:
   * `nInputPlane`: The number of expected input planes in the image given into `forward()`.